emilianbold/NetBeans-Installer/README.md

-Windows installers for Apache NetBeans
+Emi's Windows installers for Apache NetBeans
 ==

-Windows installers for Apache NetBeans with AdoptOpenJDK included out of the box.
+Emi's Windows installers for Apache NetBeans with AdoptOpenJDK included out of the box.

 Nothing else has been changed.